okx/go-wallet-sdk/README.md

 ## 🔒 Security

-If you find security risks, it is recommended to feedback through the following channels and get your reward!
+If you find security risks, it is recommended to report them through the following channels and get your reward!
 Submit on HackerOne platform: [https://hackerone.com/okg](https://hackerone.com/okg) or on our OKX feedback submission page: [https://www.okx.com/feedback/submit](https://www.okx.com/feedback/submit).

 ## 📜 License